Melanie Cheng: General practice

 Cheng has written a number of articles relating to her experience as a general practitioner.
 She has written about the importance of choice with regards to pregnancies, stating that "when a pregnancy is unwanted it's almost always because the arrival of a baby would cause significant financial, emotional and psychological distress."
 She has also written a piece criticising the 2015 Australian Border Force Act, which "imposes a two-year prison sentence for any 'entrusted person' who makes a record of or discloses 'protected information'" such as the conditions they witness in immigration detention centres.
 She has also criticised the proposed copayment plan proposed by the Treasurer in the 2014 Federal Budget and its foreseeable detrimental impact on the Australian population, especially its vulnerable groups such as Indigenous Australians, the disabled and the aging.

+The Burrow (2024)

+Cheng's second novel was released by Text Publishing in 2024.

 Personal life

 Cheng is based in Fitzroy, Melbourne.
-Her writing has appeared in SBS Online, Meanjin, Overland, Griffith REVIEW and Peril.
+Her writing has appeared in SBS Online, Meanjin, Overland, Griffith Review and Peril.
 She cites Richard Yates, Alice Munro, Haruki Murakami and Christos Tsiolkas as her literary inspirations and influences.